 Some people find that lying down, drinking tea, taking a warm bath, and using a hot water bottle or heating pad can also provide relief.
 If over-the-counter remedies and rest aren’t helping, you should contact your doctor.

-Experiences with IUD insertion vary, but most people will be able to return to daily activities after having an IUD insertion.
+Experiences with IUD insertion vary.
+Some people will be able to return to daily activities after having an IUD insertion.
 Take ibuprofen ahead of time to help with cramping after you’re done.

 If you have a very strenuous job or one that requires a lot of physical activity, you may want to plan your insertion for a time of day when you don’t have to go straight to work afterward.